Myanmar Off The Beaten Path - Highlights and Tips

 This post may contain affiliate links, which means we earn a small commission if you purchase from them (no extra costs to you!).
 For details check our disclaimer.

 Off The Beaten Track Myanmar - Highlights and Tips to Discover The Authentic Myanmar

 Why Should Pindaya Be on Your Off The Beaten Path Itinerary?

-Getting there: The nearest airport is Heho airport (and then a 3-hour drive by car).
-Alternatively, you can drive from Inle Lake to Pindaya (2.5 hours) or from Mandalay (5 hours).
+Getting there: The nearest airport is Heho airport (about an hour drive by car).
+Alternatively, you can drive to Pindaya from Inle Lake (2.5 hours) or from Mandalay (5 hours).

 Off the beaten track highlights: Small family-owned workshops for traditional goods and gorgeous agricultural landscapes.

 Why Should Kalaw Be on Your Off The Beaten Track Itinerary?

 Kalaw is more famous than Pindaya thanks to the popular Kalaw-Inle Lake trek.
 Most people arrive to Kalaw especially to do this trek, but the town itself is quite nice though a bit touristy (relatively speaking in Burmese terms), which sometimes can be a good thing in terms of food and accommodation options.
 There’s something about Kalaw that makes you think of a high-altitude holiday resort.
 It was founded as a hill station by the British, and therefore you’ll find here tree-lined streets (with pavements which are rarely seen in Myanmar) dotted by colonial-era architecture and groomed gardens.